Children's play on St Mary's Island

 The Shark Park

 Situated on the central walkway running north from The Stones roundabout, the Shark Park offers a kiddies’ area plus a games court for older children and teens.
-This includes cradle swings, flat seat swings, rolling beam, dizzy discs, multi-play unit for toddlers, ball game post, climbing frame - space net and basketball court.
+This includes cradle swings, flat seat swings, rolling beam, dizzy discs, multi-play unit for toddlers, ball game post, climbing frame – space net and basketball court.
+A table tennis table was installed in July 2018 in readiness for the summer holidays.

 This playground in Restharrow Way is suitable for kids ages 3-5 years.